cgreenld/csm-dora-demo/README.md

 this may result in some mismatch is trying to build on a windows or linux machine.*

-# CS Demo TODO
-- add comments to the python process

 # Access Needed
 - You will need launchDarkly github access and the ability to pull down the local repo
     - https://github.com/launchdarkly/cs-dora-demo is the link